manuwarfare/baby/README.md

 :white_check_mark: **COMPILE YOURSELF**

-To compile yourself the source code you need to download the _main.go_ file and create a file named _baby.conf_, then run the following commands:
+If you preffer to compile yourself the source code you need to download the _main.go_ file and create a file named _baby.conf_, then run the following commands:

 `go mod init baby`

 `go build -o baby`

-Previous requirements to compile: golang ('gcc-go', 'golang-bin')
+**Previous requirements to compile:** golang ('gcc-go', 'golang-bin')

 To install Golang in your system run

   `sudo dnf golang` or `sudo apt golang` depending on your GNU/Linux distribution.

 :pencil: **CREATING RULES**